lmaccherone/LineCommands.codaplugin/README.md

 # Coda plug-in for line manipulation #
 (c) Larry Maccherone

-This plugin duplicates the functionality of LineCommands.codaplugin [http://code.google.com/p/codaplugins/downloads/list] except that is written in Python and didn't reliably work on my system.
+This plugin duplicates the functionality of the original [LineCommands.codaplugin](http://code.google.com/p/codaplugins/downloads/list) linked to from the Panic!
+Coda web site.
+The difference is that the original is written in Python and didn't reliably work on my system.
 This version is written in javascript and assumes that you have installed node.js.
+It seems to run reliably on my Mac OSX 10.6 system.

 It will delete, duplicate and move lines.
 There is also a command that will take whatever variable name you have selected and (on the line below) wrap it in a CoffeeScript statement to output it to the console like this: